-Our businesses participate in the U.S., Brazilian and certain other international health economies.
-In the U.S., health care spending comprises approximately 18% of gross domestic product and has grown consistently for many years.
+Our businesses participate in the United States, Brazilian and certain other international health economies.
+In the United States, health care spending has grown consistently for many years and comprises approximately 18% of gross domestic product.
 We expect overall spending on health care to continue to grow in the future, due to inflation, medical technology and pharmaceutical advancement, regulatory requirements, demographic trends in the population and national interest in health and well-being.
-The rate of market growth may be affected by a variety of factors, including macro-economic conditions and regulatory changes, including enacted health reform legislation in the United States, which have impacted and could further impact our results of operations.
+The rate of market growth may be affected by a variety of factors, including macro-economic conditions and regulatory changes, which have impacted and could further impact our results of operations.

 Pricing Trends.
 To price our health care benefit products, we start with our view of expected future costs.
 We frequently evaluate and adjust our approach in each of the local markets we serve, considering all relevant factors, such as product positioning, price competitiveness and environmental, competitive, legislative and regulatory considerations.
-Our review of regulatory considerations involves a focus on minimum MLR thresholds and the new risk adjustment, risk corridor and reinsurance provisions that impact the small group and individual markets.
-We will continue to balance growth and profitability across all of these dimensions.
-Overall, we continue to be under pressure from ongoing market competition in commercial products and from government payment rates.
+Our review of regulatory considerations involves a focus on minimum MLR thresholds and the risk adjustment and reinsurance provisions that impact the small group and individual markets.
+We will continue seeking to balance growth and profitability across all of these dimensions.